reazwrahman/ML-prediction-for-cricket/README.md

 ## Viewing Test Artifacts

 Results from the analysis program above, general observations and analysis performed to get the optimal parameters for some of the classifiers are recorded under the test_artifacts directory.

+There is also a Comprehensive Analysis.pdf at the top level discussing all the findings.